bin123apple/Fortran2Cpp/README.md

 We will complete the technical introduction paper before mid-May.

 ## Acknowledgments
-Appreciation to Lawrence Livermore National Laboratory for their financial support of this project.
+Appreciation to Lawrence Livermore National Laboratory (Technical Contact: liao6@llnl.gov) for their financial support of this project.